aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

     - S3 Versioning must have been enabled before the time of the event.
 Object versions cannot be recovered if they have since been permanently deleted (either directly or by a lifecycle rule).
 See [Prerequisites](#prerequisites).
     - If you don’t have an S3 Inventory from after the event, you will need to enable this and wait for it to create an inventory of your S3 bucket.
 Or you can LIST the contents of your bucket into a CSV - see [**Creating a real-time inventory using the ListObjectVersions API**](#creating-a-real-time-inventory-using-the-listobjectversions-api).
 2. What about changes that took place after the inventory was created, or after the rollback process was started?
     - This tool will take the appropriate action to revert changes, based on the available inventory information at the time of deployment.
 The impact of a subsequent change depends on its nature, and whether it took place before or after the specific S3 Batch Operations job (created  by this rollback tool) took its action.
 However, in all cases, running the rollback tool *again*, with an inventory that includes new changes, will correctly revert the new changes.
-Note: If the new inventory includes copies made by this tool (scenario 3), those copies will be repeated as it isn't possible to tell from an inventory that the current object version's data is identical to the desired version.
+Note: If the new inventory includes copies made by this tool (scenarios 3 and 5), those copies will be repeated as it isn't possible to tell from an inventory that the current object version's data is identical to the desired version.
 3. I used this tool to roll back my bucket, and want to undo the changes.
 Can I do that?
     - Yes, provided you have not yet deleted the CloudFormation stack from the original deployment.
     - For Bucket Rollback mode, This is a 2-step process: